GOG.com: Issues over release of Devotion

 Devotion from the Taiwanese studio Red Candle Games had previously been removed from digital storefronts in early 2019 after it was found the game included content critical of Xi Jinping, the General Secretary of the Chinese Communist Party and faced numerous complaints from Chinese gamers.
 Red Candle Games apologized and stated they would remove the content, but had not been able to bring the game back.
 In December, Red Candle and GOG had announced that GOG would offer Devotion later that month, but within a few hours of the announcement, GOG reversed its decision, stating that they reconsidered this "after receiving many messages from gamers".
 The move was met with criticism and accusations of censorship.

 Hitman (2016) release

 On 17 September 2021, the Game of the Year edition of Hitman was released on the storefront.
 While the game could be played offline, a large amount of its content required an internet connection.
 Following backlash and heavy review bombing from gamers, GOG issued a statement explaining they were looking into the situation, and on 8 October, they removed the game from their storefront, stating they "shouldn't have released it in its current form".

+Use of Nazi symbolism

+On 5 June 2026, an email from the company newsletter promoting the game The End of the Sun featured SS runes in its title.
+The company later acknowledged that this had been noticed before publication, leading to the email being only sent outside of Germany, where the usage of such symbols is outlawed.
+GOG apologized for the "unfortunate visual association".